 Buyantogtokh Munkhbayar, the General Manager of the Three Camel Lodge, shares the latest updates on our continued efforts to be a good host for our people, the planet, and our eco-travel guests who travel gently to visit our beautiful lodge in the heart of the Gobi Desert.
-To advance our sustainability goals, we strive year in and year out to further our mission, following three pillars of sustainable tourism.
-Three Camel Lodge remains deeply integrated with our Gobi community, and is continuing to launch new conservation initiatives protecting both our environment and our culture.
+As pioneers of sustainable travel and destinations, we strive year in and year out to further our mission, following three pillars of sustainable tourism.
+Three Camel Lodge has remained deeply integrated with our Gobi community, providing full-time employment, training, and promotion, while spearheading conservation initiatives protecting both our environment and our culture.
 Emerging from COVID, we now look forward to a return to travel this Summer as our country reopens for tourism.

 When and how will the lodge re-open to receive guests?

-The lodge will open on May 10th.
+The lodge will open in early June.
 Our staff have been trained and we have taken measures to enhance our safety and cleaning protocols and will be ready to welcome our guests.
-The Mongolian government hasn’t announced yet the entry requirements, but as soon as they are announced we will share them with our travelers.
+The Mongolian government hasn’t announced yet the full entry requirements, but as soon as they are announced we will share them with our travelers.

 I feel very grateful that first of all, all our employees and their families have stayed healthy and we didn’t have a single case with COVID amongst us.
 I am also grateful that we opened the lodge for domestic travelers and were able to keep most of our lodge employees employed during 2020 season.